 For RPM notifications, the decision for the ACCC is whether to take steps to remove the protection from legal action by revoking the notification.
 The ACCC can only revoke a notification if it is satisfied that the likely benefit to the public from the notified conduct will not outweigh the likely public detriment from the conduct.
-Based on the information before it, the ACCC is not satisfied that the legal test to revoke the notification is met at this time and has decided to allow the notification to stand.

-In coming to this view, the ACCC notes that the RPM Conduct applies only to the HP Online Store which represent a very small portion of total sales of HP products.
+The ACCC notes that the RPM Conduct applies only to sales by its third party distributor through HP Online Marketplace Stores, which represent a very small portion of total sales of HP products.
 Other suppliers of HP products, and competing products, are likely to constrain any attempt by HP to use the RPM Conduct to raise retail prices.

-The ACCC also considers that the RPM Conduct is likely to allow HP to realise public benefits in the form of efficiencies through appointing a third party with expertise in logistics services to fulfil orders placed through its online store while maintaining control over the operation of other aspects on the online store, including pricing and promotional strategies, which HP is likely to best placed to manage.
+The ACCC also considers that the RPM Conduct is likely to allow HP to realise public benefits in the form of efficiencies through appointing a third party distributor with expertise in logistics services to fulfil orders placed through its Online Marketplace Stores while maintaining control over the operation of other aspects on the Online Marketplace Stores, including pricing and promotional strategies, which HP is likely to be best placed to manage.